Syrian Arab Republic travel guide

 The Foreign and Commonwealth Office (FCO) advise against all travel to Syria.
 British nationals in Syria should leave by any practical means.
 The UK has suspended all services of the British Embassy in Damascus and all diplomatic staff have been withdrawn from Syria.
 The FCO is not able to provide consular services.

 The situation remains extremely volatile and dangerous.
-There’s widespread fighting throughout Syria, including around Damascus and its suburbs.
-Full scale military operations involving the use of small arms, tanks, artillery and aircraft are ongoing.
+There’s widespread fighting throughout Syria, including full scale military operations involving the use of small arms, tanks, artillery and aircraft.
+A number of chemical weapons attacks have taken place across Syria.
 Estimates suggest that over 470,000 people have been killed in the Syria conflict, including over 55,000 children.

 The Syrian regime does not exercise control of large parts of Syria, notably in the north, south and east of the country.
 Some areas of eastern Syria remain under the effective control of Daesh (formerly referred to as ISIL), which is fiercely hostile to the United Kingdom.

-Fighting has caused the temporary suspension of commercial flights, closed roads, impeded access to land border crossing points and led to the closure of some border crossings.
+Fighting has at various times caused the temporary suspension of commercial flights, closed roads, impeded access to land border crossing points and led to the closure of some border crossings.

 Terrorists are very likely to try to carry out attacks in Syria.
 Continued attacks across Syria including in major cities, have left large numbers of people dead or injured.